10 Most Breathtaking Natural Attractions in Niue

 10. Ana’ana Point

-Niue has many amazing coastal lookouts, many of which we list in the 10 Amazing Lookouts for Watching Whales in Niue.
+Niue has many amazing coastal lookouts, many of which we list in the 10 Amazing Lookouts for Watching Whales & Dolphins in Niue.
 One of the many lookouts worth pulling the car over for is Ana’ana Point, offering expansive views of Niue’s ever-impressive rocky coastline.
 Watch the waves crash onto the rocks below and look out for pods of spinner dolphins or even whales during the whale season.

 10 Most Breathtaking Natural Attractions in Niue(c) niuepocketguide.com